Kenny Green (basketball, born 1964)

 Kenny Green (born October 11, 1964) is an American former professional basketball player who was selected by the Washington Bullets in the first round (12th pick overall) of the 1985 NBA draft, one spot ahead of Hall of Famer Karl Malone.
-A 6'6" forward from Wake Forest University, Green played in two NBA seasons from 1985 to 1987.
+A 6'6" small forward from Wake Forest University, Green played in two NBA seasons from 1985 to 1987.
 He played for the Bullets and Philadelphia 76ers.
 In his NBA career, he played in 60 games and scored a total of 265 points.
+In addition to his stint in the NBA, Green played parts of two seasons in the Continental Basketball Association (CBA).
+He averaged 12.4 points and 6.1 rebounds in 14 games for the Savannah Spirits and Grand Rapids Hoops.